danielsantander/cyberdev/kali-linux/docs/08_permissions.md

 **SUID** bit value dictates if user can execute the file with the permissions of the owner.
 However, those permissions do not extend beyond the use of that file.

-> use case: temporary grant owner's privileges to execute /etc/shadow file that holds the user's passwords, by setting the SUID bit on the program.
+> use case: Set the SUID bit on the `/etc/shadow` (file that holds user's passwords) to temporary grant file owner privileges, allowing the user to execute the program, modifying their password.

-Set the SUID bit by entering a `4` before the regular permissions, so a file with a new permission of `644` (unmassked from `666`) is represented as `4644` when the `SUID` bit is set.
+Set the SUID bit by entering a `4` before the regular permissions.
+For example, a file with a new permission of `644` (unmassked from `666`) is represented as `4644` when the `SUID` bit is set.

 *Example*: Utilze the `chmod` command to change the SUID bit.
 ```bash